 Found in South Australia, on Kangaroo Island, and the southwest of Western Australia.

 8 - 12 years.

 The maximum weight for males is 9.1kgs with the maximum weight in females being 6.9kgs.
 The body length of 59 - 68cm in males and 52 - 63cm in females.

-The Tammar Wallaby is herbivorous, and its diet consists mostly of grasses and shrubs.
+They are herbivorous, and its diet consists mostly of grasses and shrubs.

-The Tammar Wallaby inhabits dense coastal heath and scrub, though some populations remain in dry sclerophyll forests that have dense understorey vegetation.
+They inhabit dense coastal heath and scrub, though some populations remain in dry sclerophyll forests that have dense understorey vegetation.

-The Tammar Wallaby is a seasonal breeder and births largely occur during late January and early February.
-During the estrous period, males establish a dominance hierarchy preventing subordinates from mating with oestrous females.
+A seasonal breeder and births largely occur during late January and early February.
+During the estrous period, males establish a dominance hierarchy preventing subordinates from mating with estrous females.